 This will open a browser tab that will prompt you to sign in to AWS, and will then launch a CloudFormation stack that will grant CloudCasa the access it needs.
 Be sure to log in as an administrator so that CloudFormation can run.

-Back in the Cloud Casa UI, select “Databases”.
+Go back to Cloud Casa UI, select Databases.

-Then click the “Define Backup” button in the upper right corner of the screen.
+Click the “Define Backup” button in the upper right corner of the screen.
 The “Add new backup” pane will open, and you will be able to select one or more databases to include in your new backup definition.
+You can also choose to select the databases to include AWS tags.
+In this case, any databases tagged with the name/value pairs you enter at the time the job runs will be selected.
 Click “Next” once you have chosen databases to proceed to the next page.

 Select a Policy for your backup